oroinc/documentation/user_guide/marketing_list.rst

 - Edit the column settings with |IcEdit|

-- Change the column position, dragging the column by |IcMove| icon
+- Change the column position, dragging the column by the |IcMove| icon

 .. _user-guide-marketing-lists-actions: